Capital Region First Ring Expressway

 The Capital Region First Ring Expressway (Formerly as Seoul Ring Expressway) (Expressway No.100) (Korean: 수도권제1순환고속도로) is an expressway, circular beltway or ring road around Seoul, South Korea.
 It connects satellite cities around Seoul, Ilsan, Namyangju, Hanam, Pyeongchon, Jungdong, Bundang, Pangyo, Sanbon and Gimpo.
 The expressway runs 127.6 km.
 Seoul Ring Expressway is currently under construction to widen the expressway between Anhyeon Junction to Seongnam which is expected to be finished in 2016.

-Since 2010, Gyeonggi Loop Bus connect the many Satellite town to each other through this Expressway.
+Since 2010, Gyeonggi Loop Bus connects the many Satellite towns to each other through this Expressway.